 Of course, the easiest and the best way to start your travel writing journey is by starting your own travel blog.
 A travel blog is by far the most scalable work you can do in this field but at the same time really difficult.
 This profession is not just travelling around when you want but actually requires really serious work and dedication to make it big.

-With increasing ways to showcase your talent and get a huge audience, Travel writers have various options to begin their own venture.
+With increasing ways to showcase their talent and get a huge audience, Travel writers have various options to begin their own ventures.

-- They can use platforms like youtube, Instagram and also write their own blog.
+- They can use platforms like youtube, and Instagram and also write their own blog.